Paolo Quinteros

-Paolo Alfredo Quinteros (born January 15, 1979 in Colón, Entre Ríos, Argentina) is an Argentine-Italian professional basketball player.
+Paolo Alfredo Quinteros (born January 15, 1979) is an Argentine-Italian former professional basketball player.
 He plays mainly at the shooting guard position, but he can also play at the point guard position.
-He is 1.90 m (6' 2") tall, and he weighs 200 pounds.

 Professional career

 Quinteros began his professional career in the Argentine 2nd Division with Club Parque Sur in 1996.
 He then joined the top Argentine League club La Unión in 1997.
 He then moved to the Argentine League club Estudiantes Olavarria in 2000.
 In 2002, he moved to the Uruguayan League team Club Trouville in Montevideo.

 He then returned to the Argentine League to play with the Boca Juniors in 2003.
 He joined León Caja España of the Spanish Second Division in 2006.
 He moved to Basket Zaragoza 2002 of the Spanish Second Division in the year 2007.

 Quinteros was named the South American Club Championship MVP in 2004, and the Spanish Prince's Cup (Spanish 2nd level Cup) MVP in 2007.
 He played in the top-tier level division of Spain, the Spanish ACB League, for the first time, in the 2008–09 season.